donalthurley/articles/bitcoin.md

 In Bitcoin the Proof of Work task is a cryptographic puzzle that is given to special _miner_ nodes that can take several minutes to solve.
-In terms of the Byzantine Generals allegory it would be equivalent to each general asking his infantry to perform some time consuming task, a useless task like the ones given to Sysyphus, but one that can then be checked by the other generals and will prove his good intentions.
+In terms of the Byzantine Generals allegory it would be equivalent to each general asking his infantry to perform some time consuming task, a meaningless task like the ones given to Sysyphus, but one that can then be checked by the other generals and will prove his good intentions.

 Second and third generation cryptocurrency platforms are moving to the more efficient Proof of Stake approach.
 This is where participants put down a deposit of some crypto coins and are prepared to lose them if they are not considered trustworthy.